sofiadparamo/DiffusionCraft/README.md

 # Requirements:
 - Windows 11 or 10
 - Python 3.9 installed (From the Microsoft store)
-- NVIDIA GPU with CUDA 11.4 and 8gb of vram
 - Minecraft Java Edition
 - Bandwidth internet connection to download the models
+- NVIDIA GPU with CUDA 11.4 and 8gb of vram
+<details><summary>Don't meet the requirements?</summary>There are ways to run stable diffuson on <a href="https://huggingface.co/CompVis/stable-diffusion-v1-4/discussions/29#630e49a583f64e3516785431">AMD Video Cards</a> and even in <a href="https://www.assemblyai.com/blog/how-to-run-stable-diffusion-locally-to-generate-images/#how-to-install-stable-diffusion-cpu">CPUs without a graphics card</a>, however, I don't plan to support AMD Video Cards nor CPU generations.
+If you want to try for yourself, just be aware that this script only runs on Windows, and AMD support is mainly focused on Linux.
+Also, if you try running it on CPU with no graphics card you may have a really bad time waiting for 5 to 10 minutes just to get a frame, so it would be better if you tried another way, like a <a href="https://colab.research.google.com/drive/1hs5dYbPHVDv3AhkpZTGhck7H2E_4NBwZ?usp=sharing">Google Collab with stable diffusion</a> where you upload your own screenshots.
+This is mostly intended for advanced users in an effort to point you towards the right direction.</details>

 # Installation and running:

 1. Install Python 3.9 from https://www.python.org/downloads/
 2. Install the latest NVIDIA drivers from https://www.nvidia.com/Download/index.aspx?lang=en-us
 3. Install CUDA from https://developer.nvidia.com/cuda-downloads
-4. Create virtual environment and install requirements
+4. Create virtual environment
-    - `python -m venv env`
+    - `python -m venv venv`
-    - `venv\Scripts\activate`
+5. Activate the virual environment
+    - If you're on CMD, use ``.\venv\Scripts\activate.bat``
+    - If you're on PowerShell, use ``.\venv\Scripts\Activate.ps1``
+      - Keep in mind you should have enabled scripts in Windows PS
+6. Install the requirements
     - `pip install -r requirements.txt`
 5. Open Minecraft and set the resolution to 768x768
 6. Run the script